 The constitutionality of extraditions was challenged in February by two Botswana citizens, Emmanuel Tsebe and Jerry Phale.

-They applied to the South Gauteng High Court to prevent their extradition, unless Botswana gave South Africa a written assurance that the death penalty would not be imposed.
+Before Tsebe's death the pair had applied to the South Gauteng High Court in Johannesburg to prevent their extradition to Botswana, unless their country gave a written assurance that the death penalty would not be imposed.
+The court granted the order.

 Their order was granted, but South Africa's ministers of home affairs and justice and constitutional development appealed to the Constitutional Court, which heard the matter in February.